nbodha/nbodha/README.md

 - 👋 Hi, I’m @nbodha
 - 👀 I’m interested in Scala for Big Data
 - 🌱 I’m currently learning AWS, ETL tools like Talend and MAC keyboard shortcuts
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects, tools that are related to Banking and Finance
 - 📫 You can reach me on my email naga.bodha@macquarie.com

 <!---